mahesh-mudaliyar/disk-scheduling/README.md

 # disk-scheduling
-Java program that simulates the disk-scheduling algorithms Separate classes that implement the following scheduling algorithms:
+Java program that simulates the disk-scheduling algorithms.
+Separate classes that implement the following scheduling algorithms:
 a.
 FCFS
 b.
 SSTF